 Break your problem down into smaller actions.

-Means-End Analysis is a simple tool that helps you identify the practical steps needed to solve a problem or reach a desired state.
+Means-End Analysis is a simple tool that helps you to identify the practical steps needed to solve a problem or to reach a desired state.

 In this article we'll explore Means-End Analysis, and we'll look at how you can apply it.